 Thoroughly read all of the introductory pages (including this one!) before proceeding.

 What is homebrew?

 Homebrew can be run for free on all Nintendo DSi consoles, regardless of firmware version or region.
 All you need is an entry point and an SD card to store your homebrew.
-The main entry point used in this guide will be called Memory Pit, but there are other entry points you could use if Memory Pit is unusable.
+The main entry point used in this guide is called Memory Pit, but there are other entry points you can use if Memory Pit is unusable.

 What can I do by modding my system?

 - Redirect your NAND to the SD card

 - Use normally incompatible flashcards